JBep/Mathematical_Optimization/README.md

 # Mathematical_Optimization
-Projects from the course in mathematical optimization at LTH.
+Project work from the course in mathematical optimization at LTH.

+The task was to compare two slightly different quasi-newton methods: the DFP-method and the BFGS-method.